MIDI & MusicXML Player

 ⏯️ Loop playback

-Select a note and click “set loop start”; then select another and click “set loop end”.
-Press play to loop just that segment.
-You can exit loop mode by turning off the loop toggle.
+Select a note and click “Set loop In point”; then select another note and click “Set loop Out point”.
+When you press Play, MuseScore will play only that passage.
+You can exit the loop by turning the option off.

 🎚️ Real-time tempo control

-Click the six-dot icon on the playback bar to open advanced options.
+Click the player’s “six dots” to expand advanced options.
 Here you can:

-If your score says “♩ = 80”, that’s considered 100%.
-You can raise or lower that to speed up or slow down the playback.
+If the score is marked “quarter note = 80”, then that will be 100%.
+You can change this value to speed up or slow down playback.

-To play from a specific point, click on a note and press Play.
-If you click on a measure of a specific instrument (e.g. clarinet), MuseScore will play only that part.
+To start playback from a specific point, click a note and press Play.
+If you want to play only one instrument (for example, clarinet), click on the measure, and MuseScore will activate only that channel.

 🕒 Metronome